Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

 \xhdr{Principals and agents.} There are two principals and $T$ agents.
 We denote them, resp., principal $i\in \{1,2\}$ and agent $t\in [T]$, where $[T] := \{1,2\LDOTS T\}$.

 In each round $t\in [T]$, the following interaction takes place.
 Agent $t$ arrives and chooses a principal $i_t\in \{1,2\}$.
 The principal chooses action $a_t\in A$, where $A$ is a fixed set of actions. \footnote{We use `action' and `arm' interchangeably, as common in the literature on multi-armed bandits.} The agent experiences this action and receives an associated reward $r_t\in \{ 0,1\}$, which is then observed by the principal.
 We posit \emph{stochastic rewards}: whenever a given action $a\in A$ is chosen, the reward is an independent draw from Bernoulli distribution with mean $\mu_a$.
 In particular, the mean rewards $\mu_a$, as well as the action set $A$, are the same for both principals and all rounds.
 The mean rewards are initially not known to anybody.
 The principals are completely unaware of the rounds when the opponent is chosen.
 Thus, each principal follows the protocol of \emph{multi-armed bandits} (henceforth, \emph{MAB}).
-In each round when it is chosen, it chooses an arm from $A$ and observes a reward for this action.
-It does not observe anything else, particularly rewards for other actions.
+That is: in each round when it is chosen, the principal picks an action from $A$ and observes a reward for this action (and nothing else).

 Each principal $i$ commits to an MAB algorithm \alg[i] before round $1$, and uses this algorithm throughout the game.
 The algorithm proceeds in time-steps: each time it is called, it outputs an arm from $A$, and inputs a reward for this action.
 The algorithm is called only in game rounds when principal $i$ is chosen.
 When the distinction between algorithm's time-steps and game rounds is unclear from the context, we will refer to them as, resp., \emph{local steps/rounds} and \emph{global rounds}.